Vollalasuresh/Automatic-OTP/README.md

 This application is used send an OTP

-# TO run this application
+# To run this application
 npm install
 npm start